 - 1. You are expected to learn about the nature of terrorism, as well as learn about who are terrorists, what kinds of goals they pursue, and what are the best ways for societies and governments to combat terrorism. - 2.
 Terrorism is often confused with other related phenomenon such as guerilla war, insurgency, interstate industrial war, asymmetric war and unrestricted war.
 By the end of the course you ought to be able to distinguish these phenomena from each other. - 3.
 Terrorism is a tactic usually aimed at collapsing governments.
 You will learn to identify the ways this is pursued by prompting governments to over-react.
-Terrorists also try to disrupt

-- communities and societies by causing economic hardship, creating or exploiting racial or religious differences, creating chaos and fear, and targeted assassination of leaders.
+Terrorists also try to disrupt communities and societies by causing economic hardship, creating or exploiting racial or religious differences, creating chaos and fear, and targeted assassination of leaders.
 You will learn to recognize these tactics. - 4.
 Free media have a vital role in democratic societies.
 You will develop an understanding of the tensions between media freedom and censorship when covering terrorism.
 There are many new forms of media and some terrorists have become very skilled in their use.
 How do groups like ISIS and al Qaeda recruit followers, motivate them, and try to justify their actions?
-What about censorship of terrorists' communication on social media? - 5.
+Is it ever acceptable for governments or technology firms to censor terrorists' communication on social media or on the internet generally? - 5.
 Controversial remedies for terrorism rendition, torture, population surveillance and similar issues that some people believe negatively affects privacy and perhaps democracy itself -- will be examined, along with the implications of their portrayals in popular entertainment and news.